Flow Control Principals and Hydraulic Flow Sensing...

 How do flow control valves work?

-Hydraulic Flow control valve is equipped with flow control pilot designed to hydraulically sense the differential pressure associated with the varying flow.
-The flow control pilot commands the valve to throttle when the demand increases above the setting and to fully open the valve when the demand decreases below the setting.
+A Hydraulic Flow Control Valve is equipped with a flow control pilot designed to hydraulically sense the differential pressure associated with varying flows.
+The flow control pilot commands the valve to throttle when the demand increases above the setting and to open the valve when the demand decreases below the setting.

-- This is a “progressive” process = increase in demand results in the valve reducing the flow progressively.
+- This is a “progressive” process, meaning that an increase in demand results in the valve reducing the flow progressively.

-- The more the valve closes, the more the downstream pressure is reduced.
+- The more the valve closes, the more the downstream Flow rate is reduced.

-- When demand is lower than design parameters, the valve fully opens.
+- When demand is lower than design parameters, the valve opens.

 What are the common types of Flow Control Valves?